What to do if you win the lottery, according to experts

 Chances of winning Powerball jackpot are one in 292 million

-The current jackpot, which would become the second-largest in Powerball history and the fifth largest jackpot in US lottery history if a player wins Wednesday’s drawing, means the winner would walk away with $596.3m in cash.
+The current jackpot, which has become the second-largest in Powerball history and the fifth largest jackpot in US lottery history if a player wins Saturday’s drawing, means the winner would walk away with $745.9m in cash.

 However, there are also other ways to win, with Powerball explaining that there are actually nine ways to win prizes, and that the overall odds of winning a prize are one in 24.87.